moby/moby/docs/sources/reference/commandline/cli.md

     > daemon with a supported environment.

 ### Docker execdriver option
+Currently supported options of `zfs`:

+ * `zfs.fsname`

+    Set zfs filesystem under which docker will create its own datasets.
+    By default docker will pick up the zfs filesystem where docker graph (`/var/lib/docker`) is located.

+    Example use:

+       $ docker -d -s zfs --storage-opt zfs.fsname=zroot/docker

 The Docker daemon uses a specifically built `libcontainer` execution driver as its interface to the Linux kernel `namespaces`, `cgroups`, and `SELinux`.